jansel1/jsc_cli/README.md

-# JSC Alpha v0.0.0
+# JSC Alpha v1.0.0
 JSC is still in development, but you can install the Alpha version!
-Install it at http://jansel.pages.dev
+Install it at http://jansel.pages.dev (The version listed above is the current version - I might forget to update the version on the website)

 # What is JSC?

-JSC is a open-source Python CLI that helps the user do various tasks such as delete files, make files, re-name them, etc.
+JSC is a open-source Python CLI that helps with important tasks.
+Most commands I made are kinda random, but there sure it a ton.

 Thanks for installing!